-Members of staff in the parliamentary party groups or other advisers must not be given access to classified information without the consent of the Presidium of the Storting.
-However, in matters that are under consideration in the committees, the committee may decide that advisers who work directly for a member of the committee, and who follow the work of the committee, may be given access to information that is classified in accordance with the Protection Instructions and information classified as RESTRICTED under the Security Act.
-In such cases, the Security Act's provisions on security clearance and authorization, and the Security Act and Protection Instructions' rules on the treatment of information and duty of confidentiality apply for the access to classified information of such members of staff and advisers.
+Members of staff in the party group secretariats must not be given access to classified information without the consent of the Presidium.
+However, in matters which are under consideration in a committee, the committee may decide that advisers who work directly for a member of the committee, and who follow the work of the committee, may be given access to information that is classified in accordance with the Protection Instructions and information classified as RESTRICTED under the Security Act.
+In such cases, the Security Act's provisions on security clearance and authorization, and the Security Act and Protection Instructions' rules on the treatment of information apply for the access to classified information of such members of staff and advisers.